cutelyst/asql/README.md

 * C++23 capable compiler (g++-14 or newer is required).

 ## Usage

+### Coroutines
+ASql fully supports C++20/23 coroutines.
+Use `ACoroTerminator` as the return type for fire-and-forget coroutines.
+Every `exec()` / `coDatabase()` call returns an awaitable directly — just `co_await` it and check the `std::expected<AResult, QString>` value.

+> **Note:** Always define coroutines as free functions or static member functions, not as local lambdas.
+Coroutine frames outlive the statement that starts them, so a lambda that captures local variables by reference will produce dangling references.

+Make sure to read (C++ Coro Guidelines on Coroutines)[https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sscp-coro]

 ### Creating a Pool
 A connection pool is a convenient way of getting new connections without worrying about configuring it and it's lifetime, once you are done with it the connection returns to the pool.
 It's also possible to have a single database connection without it being attached to a pool, by creating ADatabase object directly and calling open().